 This program has given me the advantage of being choosy in a tough economy and enabled me to be desirable to different employers across several fields.

-Erin Moore Cowser (Present) In third grade I wanted to be a paleontologist.
+In third grade I wanted to be a paleontologist.
 A whale watching field trip in fourth grade changed that to marine biologist.
 And then, in fifth grade I fell in love with writing.
 I set my sights on becoming a journalist, and that plan stuck.
 I earned my undergraduate degree in mass communication with an emphasis in print journalism.
-I planned to work in a newsroom for the rest of my life.
+I planned to work in a newsroom for the rest of my life and maybe get a nice watch upon retirement.
 I was wrong.
 I started out there, but not for long.

-Instead, my career led me to Dyson Hall on the campus of Southeastern Louisiana University.
-And, I wouldn't have it any other way.
-As executive director of public and governmental affairs, I not only get to write, but I also get to delve into public policy and legislative advocacy on behalf of the university.
+Instead, after a few twists and turns, my career led me to Dyson Hall on the campus of Southeastern Louisiana University.
+As executive director of public and governmental affairs, I not only get to exercise my creative muse, but I also get to delve into public policy and legislative advocacy on behalf of the university.
 It truly is my dream job.

 Life just doesn't happen- we make it happen!
 As a graduate student, Southeastern Louisiana University's program in Organizational Communication allowed me to combine extensive life experiences with academic enhancement.
 The department's diverse team of faculty provided up-to-date training on key concepts in the field of organizational communication.